[ Litepaper ]

 OPTION A

-Quorum proofs ship many signatures
+Quorum proofs ship individual Falcon signatures.

 OPTION B

-Caveat: threshold signing adds interaction.
-It must not erase Simplex's fast-path advantages.
+Caveat: Must not erase Simplex's fast-path advantages.

 [ RESILIENCE ]